ellakoa/postcard-poem/content/posts/rose-castles.md

 ---
-title: Rose Castles
+title: Blooming Marvellous
 description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
-The beaches from Deal to Kingsdown bloom with colour in June.
+The beaches from Deal to Kingsdown bloom with colour in late spring.
 collection: Places
 aspect: landscape
-image: /img/walmer-flowers-beach-.jpg
+image: /img/walmer-beach-flowers-tiny.jpg
 metaImage: /img/stamp-deal1.jpg
 alt: Deal and Walmer fishing boats atop the beach, large clusters of pink, white, red flowers blooming on the pebbles.